-Dyspepsia is a symptom or a combination of symptoms that alerts a clinician to the presence of an upper GI (UGI) problem.
+Dyspepsia is a symptom or a combination of symptoms that alerts a clinician to the presence of an upper gastrointestinal (UGI) problem.
 Typical symptoms include epigastric pain or burning, early satiety and postprandial fullness, belching, bloating, nausea, or discomfort in the upper abdomen.
 Symptoms are the central focus of this assessment; it is therefore essential that they are described in a manner that is relevant to patients.

 The nomenclature for dyspepsia is confusing.
 This is largely because some medical organizations include all UGI symptoms in the term dyspepsia, then separate patients with symptoms suggesting GERD for appropriate management, whereas others recognize the overlap in symptoms between the various causes of UGI symptoms but choose to separate the symptoms suggesting GERD before applying the term dyspepsia.
 Both approaches recommend identifying patients whose symptoms suggest GERD and managing them as having reflux disease.

-Uninvestigated dyspepsia is classified as a condition with characteristic symptoms clinically assessed to be originating in the upper GI (UGI) tract, but which has not been recently investigated by UGI endoscopy.
+Uninvestigated dyspepsia is classified as a condition with characteristic symptoms clinically assessed to be originating in the upper gastrointestinal (UGI) tract, but which has not been recently investigated by UGI endoscopy.
 Symptoms include epigastric pain or burning, early satiety and postprandial fullness, belching, bloating, nausea, or discomfort in the upper abdomen.

-GERD and dyspepsia are related.
+GERD and dyspepsia are related and may overlap.
 Patients with troublesome heartburn and/or acid regurgitation can be diagnosed clinically as having GERD.
-It is known that many patients with GERD will have atypical presentations such as epigastric burning or pain, and therefore their symptoms will cause them to be placed into the group of uninvestigated dyspepsia patients.
-More than half of GERD patients have a normal esophagus at endoscopy.
+It is known that many patients with GERD will have atypical presentations such as epigastric burning or pain, and therefore their symptoms will cause them to be placed into the group of uninvestigated patients with dyspepsia.
+More than half of patients with GERD have a normal esophagus at endoscopy.

 The extent or severity of the patient's dyspepsia is measured by the patient's report of the impact of symptoms on quality of life and function.
 The patient's assessment of the severity of dyspepsia usually relates to the degree to which it affects work, sleep, diet, or leisure.